theolivenbaum/resin/README.md

 # Resin
-Resin is a vector space model and a document store.
-It's a search engine, an indexer.
+Resin is a search engine and a document store.
 Querying support includes exact, fuzzy and prefix, soon also range (up-coming feature in RC 4), and comes with customizable tokenizers and scoring schemes.

 ## Query language
 The current query language is a copy of [Lucene's](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) (minus range and grouping).